bizz84/flutter-tips-and-tricks/tips/0181-carousel-view-widget/index.md

 Did you know?

-Since Flutter 3.24, a new `CarouselView` widget is available.
+Since Flutter 3.24, a new [CarouselView](https://api.flutter.dev/flutter/material/CarouselView-class.html) widget is available.

 Here's how to use it:
 - Limit its height with a `ConstrainedBox`
-- Set the children size with `itemExtent` and `shrinkExtent`
+- Set the children's size with `itemExtent` and `shrinkExtent`
 - Use any widgets as children

 Easy peasy! 🚀